lilactown/immutable-editor/README.md

 ## Changelog

+### 0.2.0 - 2015-08-27:
+	- Remove toolbar and expose history API as static methods on `Editor` component

 ### 0.1.0 - 2015-08-27:
 	- Change API to allow generic JSON and callback instead of requiring client to use Immutable types/cursors